Wyoming is using two options for high school equivalency testing, the GED and HiSET exams.

 This page includes a complete listing of high school equivalency prep locations and testing centers in Wyoming.

-You have the option to take one of the four GED or five HiSET subtests (modules) when you feel ready to do so.
+You have the option to take one of the four GED or five HiSET subtests (independent modules) when you feel ready to do so.

 Wyoming GED testing requirements